-Our Vanilla Bean Salt’s malty, molasses, and dark caramel sweetness enhances seared scallops, sliced pears with walnuts, summer berries with ice cream, or this classic crème brulee.
+Our Infused Vanilla Bean Salt’s malty, molasses, and dark caramel sweetness enhances seared scallops, sliced pears with walnuts, summer berries with ice cream, or this classic crème brûlée.

-1 vanilla bean or 1 tsp vanilla bean paste
+1 vanilla bean (or 1 teaspoon vanilla bean paste)

 6 egg yolks*

 60 grams sugar, plus extra sugar for caramelizing

 Jacobsen Vanilla Bean Salt or Jacobsen Pure Flake Salt for finishing

 Measure the cream, milk, sugar, and salt into a medium saucepan.
 If using a vanilla bean, split the bean lengthwise with a paring knife and scrape the inside seeds out.
 Add the split bean and the seeds or, if using, the vanilla bean paste.

 Heat the cream and milk mixture until it just begins to steam.
 If it gets too hot and starts to boil, let it cool slightly before continuing.
 Whisk together the egg yolks and the remaining sugar.
 Slowly pour a quarter of the amount of the hot cream mixture into the yolk and sugar mixture and stir.
 Add the remaining cream mixture, stirring continuously to avoid scrambling the eggs.
 Remove the split vanilla bean (if using) and squeeze out any remaining seeds and liquid into the cream.
 You now have your base for the creme brûlée.
 Strain the base into a large bowl or measuring cup and set aside.
 Chill in the refrigerator for up to 3 days if not using right away.